MEHColeman/shoreditch/_posts/2022-02-23-shoreditch-configuration.md

 matter of a page.
 This will insert disqus comment section at the bottom of the page.
 You will need to register and configure your disqus account separately

+google_analytics_4_measurement_id
+: If defined with a google analytics 4 measurement ID, this will add google analytics 4 functionalily to all pages.

 # Other Configuration Options

 Apart from the general config file, you can add your own custom CSS.
 An empty